ArchanaRohilla/Big_Data_Analysis/README.md

 # Big Data Analysis
-Amazon reviews analysis using PySpark and AWS
+Amazon vine reviews analysis using PySpark and AWS

 ## Project Overview
-In this project, a complete ETL process has been performed in the AWS cloud and uploaded DataFrame to an AWS RDS instance.
+In this project, a complete ETL process has been performed in the AWS cloud platform and uploaded DataFrame to an AWS RDS instance.
-PySpark has been used to perform a statistical analysis of electronics items of Amazon reviews.
+PySpark has been used to perform a statistical analysis of reviews of electronics items sold on Amazon.

 ## Tools
-PySpark, AWS RDS/S3
+PySpark, AWS RDS/S3, Google Colab Notebook

 ## Summary
 ### Amazon_reviews_ETL.ipynb google colab link: